Knowledgeissweet/My_Story_App/story/docs/Story_docs/docs/docs/storyapp.md

 ```

-!!! note
-    You won't be able to view your admin if haven't created your user yet.
+> 🗒️ **Note**: You won't be able to view your admin if haven't created your user yet.
 To create a user, run this command in your command line:`python manage.py createsuperuser`.
 Thereafter, you should be able to login from your local domain using this url: `http://127.0.0.1:8000/admin/`.
 You should be able to see your Story app, alongside the models, displayed on the admin page on login.

 ## Creating Objects